 Quality of care, financial sustainability and demographic changes continue to pose major challenges.
 The Federal Council wishes to ensure long-term care provision, promote healthy ageing, enhance the quality of care, control costs and relieve the burden on low-income households.
 The efforts pursued by the Federal Council in these areas in recent years are to be continued – for example, the quality strategy, the cost containment programme, or coordinated care and the prevention of non communicable diseases.

 Health2030 defines 8 goals and 16 measures for implementation.

 Health2030 sets the framework for priority activities at the federal level.
 However, the success of the strategy also depends on the commitment of all other actors.
 It is thus important that everyone should be committed to the implementation of Health2030.

 Our standard presentation (PPT, 8 MB, 23.06.2020) on the Health2030 strategy and the individual graphics are available in four languages.
 They can be found at the bottom of this page under ‘Dokumente’.
 If you are unable to find what you are looking for, please do not hesitate to contact us.

 What are the next steps?

-The Federal Department of Home Affairs FDHA will plan implementation with the partners concerned.
-The Health2030 Conference for health system actors will be held on 17 February 2020.
-At this event, the topic of “Age and Health” will act as a bridge from Health2020 to the follow-up strategy Health2030.
+The Federal Department of Home Affairs FDHA plans implementation with the partners concerned.
+The Health2030 Conference for health system actors was held on 17 February 2020.
+At this event, the topic of “Age and Health” acted as a bridge from Health2020 to the follow-up strategy Health2030.

 Java script is required to display press releases.
 If you are unable or unwilling to activate Java script you may use the link below to access the Federal Administration News Portal, where you can read the announcements.